forj-oss/docs/user/kits/redstone.rst

 User management
 ---------------

-In the "A la OpenStack" blueprint, the first user who authenticates to Gerrit and Jenkins become administrator.
+In the Redstone blueprint, the first user who authenticates to Gerrit and Jenkins become administrator.
 Then, it is the role of the administrator to add users in the respective tools and projects.

-.. _openstack-blueprint-faq:
+.. _redstone-blueprint-faq:

 FAQ
 ---
 ...
 How do I create a new project?

-   Creating a new project on a "à la OpenStack" forge means creating a new Gerrit repository.
+   Creating a new project on a redstone forge means creating a new Gerrit repository.
    We use the CI workflow of the forge itself to manage the project creation process.
    Configuration files are modified and updated to provide the administrator of the forge an oportunity to review the commit.
 Currently we do not provide